-Compared to the rest of the Nashville market, the Downtown Nashville submarket has higher rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Nashville market, the Downtown Nashville submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 21 listings have been posted online, which means listings might be going fast.
+In the last 90 days, 16 listings have been made available, which means listings might be going fast.
 You'll want to be prepared to make an offer immediately.
-About 5% of the listings in the Downtown Nashville are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 25% of the available leases in the Downtown Nashville are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 6,780 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this area are approximately 6 floors.
-Most buildings in this area were built in 1969 and are Class B.
+Even though the median size is 8,090 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this market are approximately 6 stories.
+Most buildings in this market were built in 1969 and are Class B.

-This region is fairly equally mixed residential and commercial.
-Wholesale trade is the dominant industry in this region.
+This area is fairly equally mixed residential and commercial.
+Wholesale trade is the dominant industry in this market.
 Most of the occupants of Downtown Nashville work from home.
-Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.